 While the argument usually revolves around fat vs carbs, this finding pushed me to see that it was not fat OR carbs, but rather fat AND carbs, along with the resulting protein dilution, that drive us to eat more.

 Another significant moment in my nutrition evolution was when I found Bruce Ames’ Triage Theory, which puts micronutrients at the centre of the nutritional universe.

 Ames’ research showed that our bodies only function optimally if we give them the required nutrients.

 Although nutritional deficiencies don’t cause immediate issues for most people in developed countries where food is plentiful, a lack of nutrients over time from our nutrient-deficient food system could still lie behind most chronic modern health conditions.

-I’ve also been enamoured by Professors David Raubenheimer and Stephen Simpson of the University of Sydney’s Protein Leverage Hypothesis.
-Numerous studies have shown that all organisms—including humans—eat until they get the protein their bodies need.
+I’ve also been enamoured by Professors David Raubenheimer and Stephen Simpson’s Protein Leverage Hypothesis.
+Their numerous studies have shown that all organisms—including humans—eat until they get the protein their bodies need.
 This understanding aligns with our data analysis from various sources.

 Getting enough protein without too much energy from fat and carbs is THE most potent factor in nutrition!

 But what if it’s not just protein?

 What if it’s not just the amino acids that make up protein?